Recovery after training: The best supplements

 • Supports protein synthesis

-A study in the Journal of the International Society of Sports Nutrition showed that creatine supplementation can reduce recovery time after high-intensity exercise by up to 24%.
+An Study in the Journal of the International Society of Sports Nutrition showed that creatine supplementation can reduce recovery time after high-intensity training by up to 24%.

 Important ingredients: